top of page

 The value of instrumental thinking as an analytical tool is this:

 In the analysis of anything it is extremely easy and very common to surrender to one’s own point of view, value system, or personal interest, and thereby, distort the data.
-This can become a habit, a very, very bad habit.
-Or, more specifically, a discernible pattern of verbal behavior.
+This too can become a habit, a very bad habit, or, more specifically, a very discernible pattern of verbal behavior.

 Supremacy Inc. is The New Poisonous Pedagogy.

 What makes it The New Poisonous Pedagogy?
-In the first place, because it demands to be placed above criticism, loved unconditionally, and blindly obeyed, or else, it can not survive without Scapegoating.
+Three things among many stand out.
+In the first place, Supremacy Inc. is The New Poisonous Pedagogy because it demands to be placed above criticism, loved unconditionally, and blindly obeyed, or else.
 Secondly, and far more importantly, it has the power to effectuate those insane demands.
+Third, it's No Talk Rules, and Fourth, it is entirely Scapegoat-Dependent.

 The purpose and value of this is that through facing our imperfections and inadequacies we can recover our freedom and become who we are.
 It also might have the added value of making us more modest and less murderous.